 When a child is reunited with a parent, it often means they are also reuniting with a broader family network, including siblings who may not be in care, grandparents, aunts, uncles, cousins and others who are significant to them.

-Consider these guiding points from the Act when working with a family towards reunification:
+Consider these guiding points from the Child Protection Act 1999 when working with a family towards reunification: